dapr/docs/concepts/observability/W3C-traces.md

         service A -> service D
         [ .. some code logic ..]

     In this case, when service A first calls service B, Dapr generates the trace headers in service A, and these trace headers are then propagated to service B. These trace headers are returned in the response from service B as part of response headers.
-However you need to propogate the returned trace context to the next services, service C and Service D, as Dapr does not know you want to reuse the same header.
+However you need to propagate the returned trace context to the next services, service C and Service D, as Dapr does not know you want to reuse the same header.

      To understand how to extract the trace headers from a response and add the trace headers into a request, see the [how to use trace context](../../howto/use-w3c-tracecontext/README.md) article.

 2. You have chosen to generate your own trace context headers.
 This is much more unusual.
 There may be occassions where you specifically chose to add W3C trace headers into a service call, for example if you have an existing application that does not currently use Dapr.
-In this case Dapr still propogates the trace context headers for you.
+In this case Dapr still propagates the trace context headers for you.
 If you decide to generate trace headers yourself, there are three ways this can be done :

      1. You can use the industry standard OpenCensus/OpenTelemetry SDKs to generate trace headers and pass these trace headers to a Dapr enabled service.
 This is the preferred recommendation.